Robinpig/Note/docs/CS/Algorithms/LSM.md

 Thus, it can be viewed as an extension of partitioned leveling to support tiering.
 Alternatively, under the horizontal grouping scheme, each logical disk component, which is range-partitioned into a set of SSTables, serves as a group directly.
 This allows a disk component to be formed incrementally based on the unit of SSTables.
-We will discuss these two schemes in detail below.

 <div style="text-align: center;">